Pluggable-Transports/Pluggable-Transports-spec/README.md

 While implementations are not required to submit a proposal for consideration and discussion, they are required before a proposal can be included in a released draft of the specification.

+## Proposals format

+Draft proposals are prepared according to the preference of the group who's leading the drafting process.
+Once a proposal has been approvided by the Pluggable Transport Sterring Committee, it will be published in Markdown format in this repository.
+If past proposals are already published in other data formats, they will be converted to Markdown.
+Previously existing files will not be removed from the repository to avoid breaking existing links.

 ## Previous Releases

 * [PT 2.1]